SABRINA RAZACK, PhD

-I am a PhD candidate completing my doctorate at the University of Toronto in the Faculty of Kinesiology and Physical Education with a collaborative specialization in Women and Gender Studies.
-The focus of my research involves the analysis of media, race, sport, gender and social movements.
-My doctoral research, Beyond the Score: How ‘Networks of Hope’ in Digital Feminist Sport Media influence gender and racial social movements, examines the impact of social networking sites intended to progress social justice work.
+I completed my PhD at the University of Toronto in the Faculty of Kinesiology and Physical Education with a collaborative specialization in Women and Gender Studies.
+My research focused on the analysis of media, race, sport, gender and social movements.
+My doctoral research, Joy as a Mode of Resistance: Black Girl Hockey Club's Ongoing Quest for Racial Justice investigated the influence of gender and racial social movements and examined the impact of social networking sites intended to progress social justice work.

 Researching the media has been the primary focus of my scholarly endeavours.
 This research has typically examined events or individuals that illuminate and complicate the intersections of gender and race, understood through the political economy of the sports-media complex.
 For me, understanding the symbolic meanings of sport, alongside